Well-being, Women and Work in Ethiopia:

 The 3WE project (2019 – 2023) aims to contribute to a better understanding of the role of employment context on wellbeing in the Global South by assessing female workers’ everyday experiences and employment trajectories.
 It does this by comparing the employment conditions and impact on wellbeing in two FDI-intensive and largely female-staffed industries in Ethiopia—horticulture and apparel manufacturing.
 It innovates by focusing on female workers’ processual well-being.

-The past decade has seen an influx of foreign direct investment (FDI) in countries in the Global South, particularly in Africa.
+The past decade has seen an influx of foreign direct investment (FDI) in countries in the Global South.
 This influx is often highly welcomed by recipient countries, where it is believed to alleviate poverty and generate job opportunities (particularly for women).
 However, evidence supporting this claim has been mixed, raising questions about how to make FDI a greater contributor to human development.
 Well-managed FDI can contribute to poverty alleviation, yet the resulting industrialisation and economic growth may bring about complex social processes such as large-scale migration and the erosion of gender norms.
-In addition, jobs created in developing economies through FDI firms are reported to be of low quality and with poor employment conditions where employees, particularly women, are often exposed to long hours in labour intensive and low paying jobs.
+In addition, jobs created in developing economies through FDI vary greatly in quality.
+In firms and contexts with poor employment conditions, employees, particularly women, may be exposed to long hours in labour-intensive and low-paying jobs.
 Such working conditions affect women’s physical and psychological well-being and result in high worker turn-over rates.
-The Covid-19 crisis is already manifesting itself in layoffs, furloughs and other forms of labour re-organisation, adding to the urgent need to understand how female workers are coping with the changing demands of fragile value chains.
+The Covid-19 crisis has already in some instances manifested itself in layoffs, furloughs and other forms of labour re-organisation, adding to the urgent need to understand how female workers are coping with the changing demands of fragile value chains.